jingqiuELE/blog/content/post/jffs2_overlayfs_patch_fix_for_openwrt.md

     [  421.571293] ---[ end trace 782b40067d1ca4ff ]---
     [  421.575915] jffs2_rmdir: dir_i->i_nlink is -1

 The problem is caused by the incorrect handling of the parent inode's i_nlink count for the dentry to be RENAME_EXCHANGED.
-There are 3 cases to consider.
+There are 3 cases to consider:
 Assume we want to RENAME_EXCHANGE struct dentry *a and struct dentry *b, and inode_a is pointed to by dentry_a, inode_b is pointed to by dentry_b:
   1. If inode_a is a directory, but inode_b isn't, then the i_nlink count of old_dir_i must be decreased, whereas the i_nlink of new_dir_i must be increased.
   2. If inode_a isn't a directory, but inode_b is a directory, then the i_nlink of old_dir_i must be increased, whereas the i_nlink count of new_dir_i must be decreased.
   3. If the types of inode_a and inode_b are the same, don't change the i_nlink for either old_dir_i or new_dir_i.